distributed-medical/VidiView_OpenAPI/VidiView.Api.Helpers/README.md

-﻿# VidiView® OpenAPI Helper
+﻿# VidiView OpenAPI Helpers

 ### License
-This library is the property of Distributed Medical AB, Sweden and may only be used by individuals and companies that has a prior written consent!
+This library is licensed under the [MIT License (MIT)](https://opensource.org/license/mit).

+VidiView® is a registered trademark of Distributed Medical AB.

 ### Features
 * Targets .NET 7.0 for use with System.Net.Http.HttpClient